rockettheme/docs/Docs/joomla/templates/visage/INDEX.md

 Visage has integrated styled support for several RocketTheme Extensions, providing them with a consistent and stunning appearance.
 Included are: RokGallery (Component/Module), RokTabs and RokContentRotator.

->> NOTICE: Visage is a Joomla 2.5 and 3.x template.
-Joomla 1.5 is unsupported but available for download.
+>> NOTICE: Visage is a Joomla 3.x template.

 Requirements
 -----